crnorthc/HouseParty/readme.md

 - npm install @material-ui/lab

 The twelth video went over how to create default props and setup callbacks for data refresh.

+## Video #13

+- python manage.py startapp spotify

+The thirteenth video went over how to connect the app to the Spotify API and authorize users.